Siliguri: Civic administration

 Siliguri saw rapid urbanisation under the British rule and that was reflected in its local governance as well.
 The earliest form of local urban governance was a Sanitation Committee set up in 1915.
 Its function was to dispose of night soil.
 Until 1921, most aspects of local governance in Darjeeling district, including Siliguri, were looked after by the Darjeeling Improvement Fund.
 In 1922, Siliguri Local Board with nominated members was created under the Bengal Local Self Government Act, 1885.
 In 1938, the Union Board was set up in Siliguri under the Bengal Village Self-Government Act, 1919 and it provided public utilities in the city.

 The Municipal Council was set up in 1949 under the Bengal Municipal Act of 1932 with 8 wards.
 The first chairperson of the municipality was the Sub Divisional Officer, and the local councillors, called 'commissioners' in the then municipal act in effect, were nominated by the state government.
 After the amendment of the act in 1956, 3/4 of the local representatives were elected, while the remaining nominated by the Deputy Commissioner.
 The first elected chairperson of Siliguri was Jagdish Chandra Bhattacharya.

 In 1994, the municipal council was upgraded to the Siliguri Municipal Corporation with 47 wards.
 It had five departments then: General Administration, Collection, License, Public Works and Sanitation and Public Health.
 As of now, the corporation has 23 departments.
 It has 47 wards, of which 14 wards are in Jalpaiguri district, while the remaining 33 wards are in Darjeeling district.
 The last municipal elections were held on 2015, when Communist Party of India (Marxist) won 23 seats, All India Trinamool Congress won 17 seats, Indian National Congress won 5 seats, Bharatiya Janata Party won 2 seats, while an independent candidate won 1 seat.
 The mayor of Siliguri for the five-year term from 2015 till 2020 was Ashok Bhattacharya from CPI(M), who was later elected as the local Member of Legislative Assembly as well.

 The term of the last elected body of Siliguri Municipal Corporation ended on 7 May 2020 but municipal elections could not be held because of the COVID-19 pandemic.
 A Board of Administrators was established with the outgoing mayor, Ashok Bhattacharya, as the chairperson.
 This board will take care of the civic utilities of the city until the new municipal body is elected.
 This follows the establishment of similar boards first in state capital Kolkata and then the rest of the state.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Siliguri Municipal Corporation reported total revenue receipts of ₹111 crore (US$13 million) and total expenditure of ₹139 crore (US$17 million) in 2022–23.
+Tax revenue accounted for about 14.4% of the total revenue, while the corporation received ₹42 crore in grants during the financial year.